Change

 Information Security Measures

-The IHI Group takes steps to address information security risks from three perspectives: rules, tools, and education.
 The rules include the IHI Group Information Security Policy, IHI Group Information Security Measure Standards, and Information System User Rules.
 The Group has adopted antivirus software and other security tools, which are always kept up to date.
+The services of specialized security firms are being used to investigate public servers, and any vulnerabilities found are fixed.

 Evaluation of Information Security Measures